alexhmacy/dsc-capstone-project-v2-online-ds-ft-120919/README.md

 # Recommendations/Future goals:

-Internal (for Florida Memory): Custom datasets adhering to the best images Florida Memory has to offer, in the most up-to-date file formats.
+Internal for Florida Memory: Custom datasets adhering to the best images Florida Memory has to offer, in the most up-to-date file formats.
 Blogging to generate interest and support.

-External (for the Data Scientist): More research into the pros/cons/potential of Autoencoders; then, a fully fledged Generative Adversarial Network.
+External for the Data Scientist(s): More research into the pros/cons/potential of Autoencoders; then, a fully fledged Generative Adversarial Network.
 Afterwards, object detection/classification, and then portability either as a web service or API.